freeCodeCamp/guide/pages/docs/certificates-guide/comment-out-html/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Comment out HTML"
+title: "Comment out HTML"
+parent: "certificates-guide"
 ---

 Commenting is a way that you can leave comments within your code without affecting the code itself.